SemanticMediaWiki/SemanticMediaWiki/docs/config.md

 ## $smwgSetParserCacheKeys

-Session keys added to the parser cache key, each causing additional cache fragmentation.
-Each listed key produces a separate cache entry per distinct value of that key.
+Controls whether the parser cache is fragmented by the viewer's interface language.
+The only recognized key is `userlang` (the default), which varies the cache for language-dependent output such as errors and localized tooltips.
+Set to `[]` to disable this; on a multilingual wiki that can serve such output in the wrong language.

 **Since:** 5.1
 **Default:** `["userlang"]`